tylim88/Efficient-Typescript-Mororepo/README.md

 1. Keep the base files as close to the root directory as possible.
 2. Include as many settings as possible in the base files.
 3. If issues arise, create additional configuration files to extend the base configuration as needed.
-4. In some cases, multiple sub-base files in the root directory may be required, each targeting a specific project type.
+4. In some cases, multiple sub-base files in the root directory may be required, each targeting a specific project type (e.g.: `tsconfig.cypress.json`).

 ## Project Templates